JustOmar21/Clinic-Backend/README.md

 - **User Management:** Role-based access control for Admins, Doctors, and Patients.
 - **Appointment Scheduling:** Patients can book, reschedule, or cancel appointments; doctors can manage their schedules.
 - **Medical Records:** Secure storage and retrieval of patient medical histories.
-- **Prescription Management:** Doctors can create and manage prescriptions; patients can view their prescribed medications.
 - **Notifications:** Email alerts for appointment reminders and important updates.

 ## Technologies Used